ShubhamGajera/TrackFlow-AI-Powered-Personal-Finance-Predictor/README.md

 ## 🌟 Features

-TrackFlow comes packed with powerful features to make your Financial journey smooth and enjoyable:
+TrackFlow comes packed with powerful features to make your Financial journey smooth and Enjoyable:

 - **💰 Transaction Management**: Track income and expenses with detailed categorization
 - **🎯 Goal Setting**: Set and monitor financial goals with progress tracking